Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "The golden opportunity you are seeking is in yourself.
-It is not in your environment; it is not in luck or chance, or the help of others; it is in yourself alone. "
+> "Perhaps the most tragic thing about mankind is that we are all dreaming about some magical garden over the horizon, instead of enjoying the roses that are right outside today."
-> — **Orison Swett Marden**
+> — **Andrew Carnegie**

 ---